 More experienced bettors might tell you that betting exchanges ‘keep bookies honest’ by creating an alternative to their services.
 In principle, this means that if you don’t like the odds offered by your bookie, you can simply go and see what the prices are at Betfair, Smarkets or Betdaq.

 Of course, this added factor means that bookmakers have to be very attentive to movements in prices to stay competitive with not only other bookmakers but betting exchanges where, in theory, the odds do not have to include any allowance for the overround.
 This situation can again create many opportunities for savvy bettors and is part of more than one betting strategy.

 By now, you’ve probably realised that there is a lot more to Betting.net than just this guidebook on how bookies make money.
-We have reviews and ratings of all of the casino and sportsbook operators, as well as a growing section on the various betting strategies available that can help you become a more savvy bettor, whether you are new to betting or have years of experience.
+We have reviews and ratings of all of the casino and sportsbook operators, including new online bookies, as well as a growing section on the various betting strategies available that can help you become a more savvy bettor, whether you are new to betting or have years of experience.

 Now you’ve read this guide, you should be aware of how bookies make money, and all of the factors that affect their ability to do so.
 There are three main takeaways in the answer to the question ‘how do sportsbooks make money?’